apache/pekko/akka-docs/src/main/paradox/stream/operators/PubSub/sink.md

 # PubSub.sink

-A sink that will publish emitted messages to a @apidoc[akka.actor.typed.pubsub.Topic$].
+A sink that will publish emitted messages to a @apidoc[actor.typed.pubsub.Topic$].

 @ref[Actor interop operators](../index.md#actor-interop-operators)